-Note Internal credit rating 12-month or lifetime ECL Gross carrying amount Loss allowance Net carrying amount 2019 \$'000 \$'000 \$'000 Group Trade receivables 7 (i) Lifetime ECL (simplified approach) 12,369 (2,381) 9,988 Other receivables 7 Performing 12-month ECL 1,859 - 1,859 Company Other receivables 7 Performing 12-month ECL 18,807 (11,937) 6,870
+Note Internal credit rating 12-month or lifetime ECL Gross carrying amount Loss allowance Net carrying amount \$'000 \$'000 \$'000 Company 2020 Other receivables 7 Performing 12-month ECL 18,690 (11,937) 6,753 2019 Other receivables 7 Performing 12-month ECL 18,807 (11,937) 6,870

 - (i) For trade receivables, the Group has applied the simplified approach in SFRS(I) 9 to measure the loss allowance at lifetime ECL.
 The Group determines the expected credit losses on these items by using a provision matrix, estimated based on historical credit loss experience based on the past due status of the debtors, adjusted as appropriate to reflect current conditions and estimates of future economic conditions.
 Accordingly, the credit risk profile of these assets is presented based on their past due status in terms of the provision matrix.
-Note 7 includes further details on the loss allowance for trade receivables. - (ii) For other receivables, the Group has applied a 12-month ECL to measure the loss allowance.
+Note 7 includes further details on the loss allowance for trade receivables. - (ii) For other receivables, the Group and the Company have applied a 12-month ECL to measure the loss allowance.
 The counterparties generally have a low risk of default and do not have any past-due amounts.